Official-MoonDao/moondaowww/docs/work/team.md

 ## Progressive decentralization

-As MoonDAO matures, @Moon-settlers @extraterrestrials, @cosmonauts and @astronauts will be decided in a decentralized, bottom-up approach through wider community vote.
+As MoonDAO matures, Moon Settler, Rocketeer, Voyager, and Astronaut roles will be decided in a decentralized, bottom-up approach through wider community vote.
 The 'in' group should not decide roles — MoonDAO is not a clique, it's a community.
 Eventually once MoonDAO reaches full-maturity we can get rid of roles altogether.

 In MoonDAOs very early life, we will help guide the DAO until it can find its feet and walk on its own.
 As such, at the beginning, we will have to centrally grow the MoonDAO team, but will do so while filtering strongly for individuals who are not status/bureaucracy-oriented and who are working on dedicated channels (dev, legal, finance, design).